rmoff/rmoff-blog/content/post/kafka-ngrok.md

 ## Overview

 Why?
-In my case, I wanted to expose my local Kafka as a source to [Decodable](https://decodable.co/) so that I can ingest streams of data for processing with Apache Flink through the managed service.
+In my case, I wanted to expose my local Kafka as a source (and target) to [Decodable](https://decodable.co/) so that I can process streams of data with Apache Flink through the managed service that Decodable provides.

 ![Overview of Kafka solution](/images/2023/11/ngrok01.webp)